Aiven-Open/http-connector-for-apache-kafka/docs/sink-connector-config-options.rst

   * Default: null
   * Importance: low

+``http.headers.additional``
+  Additional headers to forward in the http request in the format header:value separated by a comma

+  * Type: list
+  * Default: ""
+  * Importance: low

 ``oauth2.access.token.url``
   The URL to be used for fetching an access token.
 Client Credentials is the only supported grant type.